Moderator of the General Assembly of the Church of Scotland: Official residence

 The Moderator has an official residence at Number 2 Rothesay Terrace in Edinburgh's West End.

 Role in coronations

 The Moderator first took part in the Coronation of the British monarch in 1953.
 The then-Moderator, James Pitt-Watson, presented a Bible to Queen Elizabeth II, saying: "Here is wisdom; This is the royal law; These are the lively Oracles of God."

+During the Coronation of Charles III in 2023, the then-Moderator, Iain Greenshields once again presented a Bible to The King, saying:

+"Sir, to keep you ever mindful of the law and the Gospel of God as the Rule for the whole life and government of Christian Princes, receive this Book, the most valuable thing that this world has to offer.
+Here is Wisdom; this is the royal Law; these are the lively Oracles of God."

 Coat of arms

 The Moderator of the General Assembly of the Church of Scotland has an official coat of arms awarded by the Lord Lyon King of Arms.
 It includes a shield showing the burning bush, plus the Quigrich - the crozier of St Fillan - behind the shield (with the curved head of the Quigrich visible above the shield).
 The shield is surmounted by a black Geneva bonnet - closely associated with John Knox.
 Similar to the coat of arms of an archbishop, there are the addition of twenty blue tassels arranged with ten on each side.